New Grading Model Overview- Updated

 Grades stopped meaning much

-A high score on a submitted assignment no longer proves a student understood the material — only that the assignment was turned in.
+A high score on submitted work no longer proves a student understood the material.

 [?]